icebreaker2/Digital-Picture-Frame/README.md

 # Digital-Picture-Frame
 A digital picture frame software for anyone.
-The software detects pictures and videos (*.mov) videos at any usb port your device provides.
-After detecting the *Digital Picture Frame* frames the pictures and videos one by one like a screensaver.
+The software detects pictures and videos (*.mov) videos at a given path.
+The *Digital Picture Frame* frames the pictures and videos one by one like a screensaver.

 ## Installation
 ### Prerequisites
 Make sure you have the following components installed